 - Know your destination and what activities you can do there- You don’t have to have every day or every minute planned out.
 Still, if you know you are staying at a national park or a campground with many provided recreation activities, you may not need to pack as much.
 Also, if there are water activities, you will need to adjust what you pack.

 Take a look at all the kids camping essentials you need to cover daytime, nighttime, and every type of camping experience you and your kids enjoy!
-If you are gathering your own gear, or looking for a great camping gift, this list is pure gold!
+If you are gathering your own gear, or looking for a great camping gift for kids, this list is pure gold!

 Setting up Camp with your Kids